PhilDB-cloud/HA-bin-collection/README.md

 If no values are returned then manually check that the site url for your street (see below) is correct and available through a browser.
 Sometimes the response is slow for the site.

-If the holiday sensors are not working then it is likely to be that you haven't installed it properly or the name is wrong.
+If the holiday sensors are not working then check that you have restarted after install and that the the name matches that in the multiscrape.yaml.

 # HA Mid and East Antrim refuse collection custom component